liny18/NASA-Data-Visualizer/INSTALL.md

-Vite + MERN Stack Project Installation Guide
+Project Installation Guide

-This guide will help you set up a Vite + MERN (MongoDB, Express, React, Node.js) stack project.
-Follow the steps below to successfully install and configure your project.
+This guide will help you set up a Vite + MERN (MongoDB, Express, React, Node.js) environment.
+Follow the steps below to successfully install and configure the project.

 Prerequisites:
 Ensure you have the following software installed on your system: